Proposed Waterworks Management Bylaw No. 4/2026

 Owners would need to keep curb stops visible and accessible

 The proposed bylaw would make it the owner’s responsibility to keep the curb stop cover at finished grade, clearly visible, and free from obstructions such as landscaping, structures, or other materials that could block emergency or operational access.
+A curb stop is the small ground-level access point to the water shutoff valve for an individual property, often located within the front lawn or driveway area.
+It is not a stormwater catch basin or other larger roadside drainage structure.
+The intent of this clause is to avoid permanent obstructions that could prevent the City from accessing the property’s water shutoff valve when service work is required.

 Clearer freezing and thawing rules